 - Partner with organizations that promote health to underserved areas.

-On the large scale, enacting effective government policy can be the most straightforward way to solve some of the biggest hurdles in creating a society that is more equitable.
+On the large scale, enacting effective government policy designed to advance health equity can be the most straightforward way to solve some of the biggest hurdles in creating a society that is more equitable.
 For instance, the Affordable Care Act, which was passed in 2014, was a large government policy that attempted to reform our current health system in the hopes of addressing some of the problems surrounding access to care.
 While the results of this bill were varied across the nation, large government policy targeted at reducing health insurance costs, expanding access to health centers in rural areas, and regulating aspects of the industry could go a long way in helping make treatment more accessible.

 Community health centers specifically act as a buffer against health disparities for those living in underserved areas.
 These health care centers often receive funding from the federal government and provide a wide range of services that broaden access to healthcare to those in need including treatment, transportation, and healthcare education.
 Community health centers receive funding from the federal government, and in order to expand would also require new policies focused on growth and further monetary support.